 Why you should not ‘play through’ turf toe

 I personally had this 2 times and both were bad.
 However, I did not need surgery.

 One time in college I was just practicing and all of sudden felt like I hyper-extended my toe.
 I kept playing thinking it was one of those pains that just goes away within a few minutes or days.
 It took all Summer to get better and still wasn’t better by fall preseason.

 The second time, I was playing pro and we were in a tournament in the Caribbean.
 We were playing in the CONCACAF Club Championship (Top 8 pro clubs in North, Central America and the Caribbean) & the field we played on was old school turf that had sand sprinkled on top.

 The same as my first injury of turf toe; it wasn’t just a sudden pain of me knowing exactly when I hurt it.
 To this day I think it’s weird that such a long lasting pain wasn’t a sudden injury where I knew how it happened.

 Causes of turf toe is due to playing on a bad surface (bumpy or slippery) or sudden sprinting.

 When can a turf toe injury occur?

 A turf toe injury can keep you out all off-season or all season depending on how severe it is.
 I think most people have probably had it very minor that lasted a day or two but this is nothing compared to when its more serious.
-I personally had turf toe twice, once while in college and the other pro.

 When to play & when not to play